 \subsubsection{\bf Prompt Design.}

 The content of the prompt is crucial for obtaining a high-quality response from the model~\cite{zhao_explainability_2024}.
 We structured the prompt as follows:

-\begin{enumerate} \item \textbf{Role Designation}: Define the model's role with the instruction: ``You are a software expert specializing in formal methods using the Dafny programming language''; \item \textbf{Context Description}: Provide the context and background to the model: ``You receive the following program where a verifier error message indicates an issue.
-The error is due to a buggy line marked with the comment `//buggy line.' ''; \item \textbf{Task Description}: State the objective for the model: ``Your task is to correct the buggy line to ensure the program verifies successfully.''; \item \textbf{Buggy Line}: Present the code with the buggy line marked to inform the model that the bug is in this specific method and line; \item \textbf{Ask for Output}: Request the model to complete the correction by providing the fixed line: ``\textbackslash n fixed line: \textbackslash n''. \end{enumerate}
+\begin{enumerate} \item \textbf{Role Designation}: Defines the model's role with the instruction: ``You are a software expert specializing in formal methods using the Dafny programming language''; \item \textbf{Context Description}: Provides the context and background to the model: ``You receive the following program, where a verifier error message indicates an issue.
+The error is due to a buggy line marked with the comment `//buggy line.' ''; \item \textbf{Task Description}: States the objective for the model: ``Your task is to correct the buggy line to ensure the program verifies successfully.''; \item \textbf{Buggy Line}: Presents the code with the buggy line marked to inform the model that the bug is in this specific method and line; \item \textbf{Ask for Output}: Requests the model to complete the correction by providing the fixed line: ``\textbackslash n fixed line: \textbackslash n''. \end{enumerate}

-To prompt an LLM effectively, it is essential to define roles correctly.
 We use two distinct roles: the \emph{system role} and the \emph{user role}.
 The \emph{system role} outlines the model's context, specifying that we want it to act as a software expert in formal verification.
 The \emph{user role}, on the other hand, involves defining the queries we pose to the model.
 In our case, we expect the model to return a corrected line of Dafny code.
 Listing~\ref{lst:prompt_1} illustrates the first prompt created.

-We conducted several initial experiments with multiple prompt formats using \emph{LM Studio} with the model \textit{Mistral7b}.
+We conducted several initial experiments with multiple prompt formats using \emph{LM Studio} with the model \textit{Mistral 7B}.
 We discovered several challenges:

 \begin{itemize} \item Outputs often included excessive explanation or justification; \item Models sometimes returned full methods or wrapped results in inconsistent formats (e.g., using triple backticks, quotes, or language annotations like \texttt{``c''}); \item Occasionally, models returned syntax-incompatible or misaligned suggestions. \end{itemize}